 There is no question that customer support is becoming an increasingly complex business.

-Customers are becoming are more educated in finding information online via self-service, in forums, and so forth.
+Customers are becoming more educated in finding information online via self-service, in forums, and so forth.
 When it comes to contacting your business for live support chances are the questions they are asking are becoming increasingly complex.

 Ensuring your staff have access to the right information, therefore, has also become an increasingly important component in supporting your team, who in turn are supporting your customers.

 When it comes to managing documents, data, policies and knowledge to support your team, you need to decide between choosing between a file manager (applications like SharePoint or a purpose-built Knowledge Management System for your organisation.

 It is important to weigh up what features you require and how these will benefit not only your customer support staff but also how your customers’ satisfaction will be impacted.

 To break it down, a file manager is a secure place to store, organise, share, and access documents from any device.
 All you need is a web browser.

 There is often no single sign-on issues, and you can use it to sync work or school documents (from a shared site or OneDrive) to your computer for offline use.

 If your organisation has a limited amount of information and the interaction between your employees and clients is quite limited, then a file manager may be all you need.